nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Settling outstanding fees from students: `settle`

-Updates the amount of tuition fee paid by the student and the amount of tuition fee owed by the student after the student pays for his/her outstanding tuition fees.
+Updates the amount of tuition fee paid and the amount of tuition fee owed by the student after the student pays for his/her outstanding tuition fees.

 **Format:** `settle INDEX amount/AMOUNT`